|

 people's gardens.
 Laws of Kitchen Confusion: 1.
 Multiple-function gadgets will not

-gadget, the less often you will use it.
+perform any function adequately.
 Laws of News Reporting: 1.
 The closer you are to the facts of a

-situation.
-Laws of Office Murphology: 1.
+situation, Laws of Office Murphology: 1.
 Important letters that contain no

 the more it costs to produce.
 Laws of Photography: 1.
 The best shots happen immediately after